bianca9901/hangman/TESTING.md

 ___

 # User experience testing
 The application was tested on 7 different people, in different age groups.
 The feedback recieved was very helpful.
-One of the individuals mentioned that some text appeared to "melt in to eachother a bit to much".
+One of the individuals mentioned that some text appeared to "melt in to eachother a bit too much".
 I adressed this by implementing extra line breaks, "/n".
 Another indvidual suggested to add some artwork to the home menu page.
 I adressed this by implementing the hangman_figure.py art piece and I also decorated the headline with some special characters.
 Overall, the feedback was positive and the users found the game entertaining.

 ---